Here is a great hiking guide to some of the best trails and attractions in Seoraksan National Park!

 Whether you are a beginner or an expert, Seoraksan National Park has a variety of trails to suit all levels of hikers.

-We’ve picked five most popular trails in the park according to their levels of difficulty.
+We’ve picked the five most popular trails in the park according to their levels of difficulty.

 Check out our Seoraksan National Park Hiking Map below to find the hiking trail perfect for you!